LORD-MicroStrain/Protocols/Wireless/Commands.md

 ```

 ##### Failure Response:
+This response indicates the Node failed to respond to pings on the new communication protocol.

 ```cpp
 uint8_t startByte              = 0xAA;                    //Start of Packet Byte
 uint8_t stopFlag               = 0x07;                    //Delivery Stop Flag